openlookeng/hetu-core/hetu-docs/en/develop/externalfunction-registration-pushdown.md

 ```

 The `getExternalFunctions` method return the external function set.
-About how to implement it, we supply example code in the `MysqlExternalFunctionHub.java`.
+About how to implement it, you can supply example code in the `MysqlExternalFunctionHub.java`.
 In this example, about implementation of `ExternalFunctionHub#getExternalFunctions`,
-we build `ExternalFunctionInfo` static instances and register them to return set.
+you build `ExternalFunctionInfo` static instances and register them to return set.
 Of course, you can build you code to load the set of `ExternalFunctionInfo` instances, for example, load an external file and serialize it to `ExternalFunctionInfo` instances.
 In this example, we only supply a general-purpose framework.